iTwin/itwinjs-core/docs/bis/fundamentals/data-organization/organizing-models-and-elements.md

 The top-`Model` models the complete [Entity](../glossary.md#Entity) established by the `Subject` and partition.

 The top-`Model` should contain one `Element` for each discrete Object included in the `Subject`.
 When the modeled `Subject` refers to a single discrete Object, the top-`Model` will contain only a single `Element` that corresponds directly to a perspective on that Object.
-In this case, the Code and DisplayLabel of that `Element` may be the same or similar to that of the `Subject` (particularly if this is the [Primary Perspective] for the Object.) because they are “about” the same thing.
+In this case, the Code and DisplayLabel of that `Element` may be the same or similar to that of the `Subject` (particularly if this is the [Primary Perspective] for the Object) because they are “about” the same thing.

 When the modeled `Subject` is ‘compound’ (referring to multiple discrete Objects), there will be multiple `Element`s in the top-`Model`.
 An example compound-`Subject` might be “Deliverables of Phase II of Project X”.
 The project’s contract will contain a list of the top-level things-to-be-built, and the top-`Model` would contain one `Element` for each thing-to-be-built in that list.
 This honors the [Single Responsible Party Principal (SRPP)](./srpp.md) because one General Contractor will ultimately be responsible for all of the deliverables.